dillon-bostwick/SharkBatch/README.md

 -My scheduler jobs aren't truly "bursts", although my stats bar refers to them that way, so I call them execTime in the code

-###About scheduler statistics:
+##About scheduler statistics:

 /////////////TODO

-Here's a paper about throughput maximization of different algorithms: https://www.cis.upenn.edu/~sudipto/mypapers/throughput.pdf
+For more information on throughput, https://www.cis.upenn.edu/~sudipto/mypapers/throughput.pdf

 ##About inputting jobs and job dependencies